vluu11/challenge-5/README_DEMO.md

-# Challenge 5
+# challenge #5 demo

 ## Description

-This app's purpose is to dynamically generate a README.md filebased on the user's input and render it.
+This demo is to demostrate to the user how they can generate a readme.md  by answer  given prompts.

 ## Table of Contents